mwlon/blog-stuff/sieves/README.md

 * eratosthenes.jl
 * eratosthenes.py

-Each includes a fast implementation of the named sieving algorithm in the particular programming language.
+Each includes a fast-ish implementation of the named sieving algorithm in the particular programming language.